andrebiegel/andrebiegel.github.io/_posts/2021-11-10-microservice-part-two.md

 date:   2021-11-10

 ---
  In part 1 of the series,I digged into the question, what a microservice architecture really is and what kind of properties and consequences it has.
-I assume this fundamental understanding and will now deduce from that, who, from a general point of view, should   be cautious when evaluating a microservice archetecture for him/herself.
+I assume this fundamental understanding and will now follow up the matter about, who, from a general point of view, should be cautious when evaluating a microservice archetecture for him/herself.

 Just to have a short summary of the important things so far: